 It’s scary to find out your dog has heartworm.
 And your vet may frighten you even more, because the treatment itself is dangerous … if you use conventional drugs.
 But there are natural remedies that can get rid of heartworms.
-They may take longer than the conventional treatment.
-But they’re much safer for your dog.
+They take longer than the conventional treatment … but they’re much safer for your dog.

 In this post you’ll find information about heartworm disease symptoms, as well as conventional treatments and natural heartworm remedies.

 If you want to know how to protect your dog from heartworm without toxic drugs … click on the link below for information about prevention.